coreos/rpm-ostree/docs/cliwrap.md

 $ rpm-ostree deploy --ex-cliwrap=true
 ```

-You may also want to follow this with an `rpm-ostree ex apply-live` to apply the change live.
+You may also want to follow this with an `rpm-ostree apply-live` to apply the change live.

 To disable: `rpm-ostree deploy --ex-cliwrap=false`